RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 6. Stop the service and check the status
- * Click on Stop icon
+ * Click on Stop icon and wait till "service run success"
- * SSH in to the box from catalyst and run **sudo service Apache status** and check the Apache status.
+ * SSH in to the box from catalyst and run **sudo service apache2 status** and check the Apache status.
    You can see that Apache is stopped

 7. Start the service and check the status
- * Go to Controlpanel -> Services and Click on Start icon
+ * Go to Controlpanel -> Services and Click on Start icon and wait till "service run success"
- * SSH in to the box from catalyst and run **sudo service Apache status** Apache is up and running now
+ * SSH in to the box from catalyst and run **sudo service apache2 status** Apache is up and running now

 8. Restart the service and check the status
- * Click on Restart icon
+ * Click on Restart icon and wait till "service run success"
  * SSH in to the box from catalyst and run **sudo service Apache status** Apache is up and running now